-- if your friend or family member has become depressed as a result of difficulties with anxiety, encourage him/her to seek professional assistance from a physician or counselor
+- Iif your friend or family member has become depressed as a result of difficulties with anxiety, encourage them to seek professional assistance from a physician or counselor.

-S/he needs to see a doctor or mental health professional if s/he has thoughts of suicide.
+They needs to see a doctor or mental health professional if they has thoughts of suicide.

-If s/he is so distressed that s/he cannot think of any other solution except suicide, fears s/he will harm her/himself, secures a means to self-harm (e.g., finds pills or a gun) or tells you about a plan to attempt suicide.
+If someone is so distressed that they cannot think of any other solution except suicide, fears they will harm themself, secures a means to self-harm (e.g., finds pills or a gun) or tells you about a plan to attempt suicide.